 Kids playing with the ropes used to stop incoming ‘traffic’ from overshooting the ‘runway.’

 And just like that, there is a tent in the middle of the field.
 I think they allow tent pitching here.

 A small multi-story cafe.
 Nice.

 Kape Igso.
 Cool!
 Your igso is the son or daughter of your godmother/godfather.

 Check out the second floor of the cafe.

 Gorgeous view of Cebu City.
 Wow!

-On the other side, view of baranggay Malubog.
-Nice!
+And on the other side, the marvelous view of Barangay Malubog.
+Wow!